 Javier Muñoz-Díaz

-Javier Muñoz-Díaz (he, they) is a literary and cultural critic.
-Before joining St. Lawrence University, he has taught at the University of Denver and the University of Michigan.
+Javier Muñoz-Díaz (he, him, his) is a literary and cultural critic.
 His research focuses on the cultural history of the Andean and Amazon regions, Indigenismo, Indigeneity, LGBTQ+ Studies, and Environmental Humanities.
-He is currently working on his first book manuscript titled “Indigenista Authorship: Race and Gender Coding in the Andes.”
+He is currently working on his first book manuscript titled “Queer Nature and Racialized Masculinities and in the Central Andes (1920s-1970s).”

 Courses Taught at St. Lawrence

-- SPAN 3036: Gender & Sexuality in Latin American Culture
+• SPAN 3036: Gender & Race in Latin American Culture

 Publications